-Creativity doctor Peter Bloore (MBA) is an expert in innovation, whether it is setting up a specialised R&D unit; providing customised training to encourage creativity; designing a corporate strategy for innovation; facilitating brainstorms; brand development; or changing the internal culture of your organisation.
-He can also work strategically with senior management at non-executive board member level.
+Creativity Professor Peter Bloore (MBA) is an expert in innovation, whether it is setting up a specialised R&D unit; providing customised training to encourage creativity; designing a corporate strategy for innovation; leading story and concept development; facilitating brainstorms; brand development; or changing the internal culture of your organisation.

 Making a splash with innovation